 When it comes to choosing a wedding photographer the decision is incredibly difficult.
-There are hundreds if not thousands of wedding photographers to choose from in Liverpool and the Northwest.
+There are hundreds of wedding photographers to choose from in Liverpool and the surrounding Northwest area.
 It can be very difficult to distinguish between us all.

-In your search for the best wedding photographer in Liverpool we have put some advice together in the form of questions and answers below.
-This is the advice I would give family and friends when booking all aspects of a wedding;
+In your search for the best wedding photographer in Liverpool and the Northwest, we have put some advice together in the form of questions and answers below.
+This is the advice I would give to family and friends when booking all aspects of a wedding;

 How long has the person been doing what they are offering?

 Experience is key.
-I have been shooting weddings alongside my wife now for over 14 years, we have been all over the world covering weddings.
-The benefits of this is we are a team, we know exactly what the other is doing on a job and communicate seamlessly.
+I have been shooting weddings alongside my wife now for over 14 years and we have been all over the world covering weddings.
+The benefits of this is we are a team, we know exactly what the other is doing on a wedding and we communicate seamlessly.

-Having done this for so long we have built relationships with venues and other wedding suppliers, meaning when it comes to the day of your wedding, we have a bond with the vast majority of companies, making the running and communication a breeze.
+Having done this for so long we have built relationships with venues and other wedding suppliers.
+So when it comes to the day of your wedding, we have a bond with the vast majority of companies, making the running and communication a breeze.

 Does the company have all the correct insurance, safety checks and registered with companies house?